 Where and how does this tag get applied?
 Glad you asked.

 Well, in each of the 10 promotional emails we have to add a link.
-It doesn’t really matter what the link points to (I usually link it to a generic thank-you page, or one I build for a specific campaign).
+It doesn’t really matter what the link points to (I usually link it to a generic thank-you page).

 But the value of adding this link is that when it’s clicked, we can also apply a tag – and by applying the tag, we then achieve the goal, and pull them out of the campaign.